-Table 2.
-Percentages of fast local reads (smaller than 10 ms) for wide-area quorum leases with 10% writes and 90% reads, Zipf-distributed.
+Table 2: Percentages of fast local reads (≤ 10 ms) for wide-area quorum leases with 10% writes and 90% reads, Zipf-distributed.

-The Megastore-type lease allows every replica to read any object locally, but requires proposers to notify all other replicas synchronously before committing a write.
+notify all other replicas synchronously before committing a write.
 Typical (95%) read latencies are under 10 ms-one to two orders of magnitude faster than when communication with a remote datacenter is required.
 A small percentage of read requests are delayed by concurrent writes to the same objects: when a write is ongoing, a replica must delay interfering reads until it can be sure that the write will be committed (i.e., typically until it has received a commit notification).
 The price of this near-optimal read performance is increased write latency, by more than 100 ms in most cases compared to the other leasing schemes.
 Each replica must wait for the replica farthest away to acknowledge an update before committing it and notifying the client.
 Furthermore, this scheme incurs more risk of unavailability for writes: any unresponsive replica will prevent all updates from progressing until the replica's lease expires.